NatGr/projectAdA/README.md

 <!-- A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project? -->

 The goal of this project is to asses the tone of news reports of an event caused by a country (or some of its citizens) and to use this information to rank countries on how they are seen abroad.
 We could see its evolution over time and the metric could be compared with the tone national news are reported inside of the country itself.
-We want to use the GDELT dataset (tables *export* and *mentions*) to get the tone used by people of country A to talk about event caused by country B.
+We want to use the GDELT dataset (tables *export* and *mentions*) to get the tone used by news of country A to talk about events caused by country B.
-The goal and motivation of the project would be to identify countries that are liked abroad (this would be especially interesting if some of these countries are poor) so as to show good examples for other countries.
+The goal and motivation of the project would be to identify countries that are liked abroad (this would be especially interesting if some of these countries are poor) so as to show good examples of behaviour.

 # Research questions
 <!-- A list of research questions you would like to address during the project. -->